The Branches of the WNF&GA consist of

 Internationally members gain information about the state of women all over the world through our affiliated organizations, CWC (Country Women’s Council USA) and ACWW (Associated Country Women of the World).
 We also have the opportunity for foreign travel.

 Each Branch fosters education for the members through speakers provided at monthly meetings, workshops and hands on gardening experience.
-The Division also provides education, workshops and interesting speakers at Division Council meetings, which are held 2-3 times each year.
+The Michigan Division also provides education, workshops and interesting speakers at Division Council meetings, which are held 2-3 times each year.
 The many Branches that comprise the Michigan Division of WNF&GA are an energetic group of women and men who enjoy each other, giving back to their communities, and learning more about the activity they love: gardening!

-Highlights of New York Branches are:
+Highlights of the Branches are:

-- Love of Gardening
+• Love of Gardening

-- Community Civic Service
+• Community Civic Service

-- Education
+• Education

-- Floral Arranging
+• Floral Arranging

-- Judged Flower Shows
+• Judged Flower Shows

 In an atmosphere of friendship and cooperation, the Branches of New York promote growth in our local communities and then reach out to our nation and the world.